heyshadowsmith/shadowsmith/content/articles/how-to-deploy-an-express-api-to-vercel.md

 }
 ```
 ## 5. Deploy your Express API
-Simply push your project up, and Vercel will use your `vercel.json` configuration file to build your Express API and deploy it as a serverless function.
+Now simply push your project up to your source repository, and Vercel will use your `vercel.json` configuration file to build your Express API and deploy it as a serverless function.

 Once the build process is complete, feel free to visit the `.vercel.app` URL Vercel provides automatically.